jidiai/TaxAI/README.md

 ## Env API

-The ai_tax API's API models environments as simple Python `env` classes.
+The TaxAI API's API models environments as simple Python `env` classes.
 Creating environment instances and interacting with them is very simple- here's an example using the "gdp" environment: you can change government task in './cfg/default.yaml'.
 ```bash
 gov_task: "gdp"  # choices: {"gdp", "gini", "social_welfare", "gdp_gini"}